-What are some general food pairing tips when it comes to a dry rosé, like our 2017 Three Hearts?
+What are some general food pairing tips when it comes to rosé?

 Typically speaking, dry rosés pair quite well with lighter weight foods and summer fare, such as salads, seafood, grilled chicken, grilled vegetables, and an array of salty cheeses and snacks.
 Adding fresh red berries and fruit really brings its fruit flavors to the forefront.
 Think fresh strawberries in your salad!
 Or, make a nice charcuterie board containing an array of meats, cheeses, crackers, nuts, and berries for a variety of textures and flavors.
+A sweet rosé like our Double Date Sweet American Rosé pairs well with strongly flavored cheeses, like blue cheese, light salads and entrees that feature a sweeter element such as berries.
 Rosé is typically served mildly chilled and makes for a refreshing sipper during the warmer summer months.

-Do you have a wine question for Missa?
-Send it our way at email@example.com.
+Do you have a wine question?
+Send it our way at [email protected]

 *Three Hearts Rosé, pictured in our featured image, is currently out of stock.